 The Meanwood Valley Train, Woodhouse Street, Leeds, West Yorkshire, LS6 2NW.

 This one is for the kids.
 Think Like a Pony is a riding centre that aims to empower children by teaching them empathy, understanding and communication through their work with the horses.
 The kids will learn to ride through a series of one-to-one sessions with a qualified instructor, before they move on to join a small group – and as they develop their own skills, they’ll also get to know the horses and begin to understand the way they think.

 Think Like a Pony, Woodlands Farm, Occupation Lane, Bramhope, Leeds, West Yorkshire, LS16 9HS.

 Get your adrenaline pumping at Herd Farm

 It may be called Herd Farm, but it’s actually a Grade II Listed barn that’s been converted into a 50-bed residential and outdoor activity centre.
 You can stay over night or for a few days, but if you just want to take advantage of the activities on offer, they provide half and full day experiences too.
-The more adventurous among you can take on climbing towers, zip wires and high wires, but they also have BMX tracks, inflatable games and assault courses.
+The more adventurous among you can take on climbing towers, zip wires and high wires, but they also have BMX tracks and assault courses.